Tejano music

-Tejano music (música tejana), also known as Tex-Mex music, is a popular music style fusing Mexican and US influences.
-Typically, Tejano combines Mexican Spanish vocal styles with dance rhythms from Czech and German genres – particularly polka or waltz.
-Tejano music is traditionally played by small groups featuring accordion and guitar or bajo sexto.
-Its evolution began in northern Mexico (a variation known as norteño).
+Tejano music (música tejana), also known as Tex-Mex music, is a popular music style fusing Mexican influences.
+Its evolution began in northern Mexico (a variation of regional Mexican music known as norteño).

-It reached a much larger audience in the late 20th-century thanks to the explosive popularity of the singer Selena ("The Queen of Tejano"), Mazz, and other performers like Ramon Ayala, La Mafia, Ram Herrera, La Sombra, Elida Reyna, Elsa García, Laura Canales, Oscar Estrada, Jay Perez, Emilio Navaira, Esteban "Steve" Jordan, Shelly Lares, David Lee Garza, Jennifer Peña and La Fiebre.
+It reached a larger audience in the late 20th century with the popularity of performers and groups such as Mazz, Selena, La Mafia, Ram Herrera, La Sombra, Elida Reyna, Elsa García, Laura Canales, Intocable, Jay Perez, Emilio Navaira, Esteban "Steve" Jordan, Shelly Lares, David Lee Garza y Los Musicales, Jennifer Peña and La Fiebre.

 Origins

-Europeans from Germany (first during the Spanish regime in the 1830s), Poland, and what is now the Czech Republic migrated to Texas and Mexico, bringing with them their style of music and dance.
-They brought with them the accordion, polkas music and dance.
-Their music influenced the Tejanos.
-Central to the evolution of early Tejano music was the blend of traditional forms such as the corrido and mariachi, and Continental European styles, such as polka introduced by Germany, Polish, and Czech settlers in the late 19th century.
+The origins come from the tribe of Chickasaw, when they crossed from Mexico to the United States to Mississippi and among other American cities.
+Central to the evolution of early Tejano music was the blend of traditional forms such as the corrido and mariachi, and Continental European styles, such as polka introduced by German, Polish, and Czech settlers in the late 19th century.
 In particular, the accordion was adopted by Tejano folk musicians at the turn of the 20th century, and it became a popular instrument for amateur musicians in Texas and Northern Mexico.
 Small bands known as orquestas, featuring amateur musicians, became a staple at community dances.
-Early inceptions of Tejano music demonstrated musical innovation, but also a socially and culturally innovation in themes that countered narratives of dominant culture.
+Early inceptions of Tejano music demonstrated musical innovation, but also a social and cultural innovation in themes that countered narratives of dominant culture.

 At the turn of the century, Tejanos were mostly involved in ranching and agriculture.
 The only diversion was the occasional traveling musician who would come to the ranches and farms.
 Their basic instruments were the flute, guitar, and drum, and they sang songs that were passed down through the generations from songs originally sung in Mexico.
 One of these musicians was Lydia Mendoza, who became one of the first to record Spanish language music as part of RCA's expansion of their popular race records of the 1920s.
 As these traveling musicians traveled into areas where the German Texans and other European settlers lived.